handy-common-utils/dev-dependencies/jest/README.md

-# @handy-common-utils/dev-dependencies-jest
+# Dev Dependencies with Jest: @handy-common-utils/dev-dependencies-jest

-This package contains dependencies that are common, including `jest`.
+This package provides recommended dev dependencies for projects using [Jest](https://jestjs.io/) as the test runner.
-It can be used to accelerate the scaffolding of Typescript projects.
+It can be used to accelerate the scaffolding of TypeScript projects.

 [![Version](https://img.shields.io/npm/v/@handy-common-utils/dev-dependencies-jest.svg)](https://npmjs.org/package/@handy-common-utils/dev-dependencies-jest)
 [![Downloads/week](https://img.shields.io/npm/dw/@handy-common-utils/dev-dependencies-jest.svg)](https://npmjs.org/package/@handy-common-utils/dev-dependencies-jest)

 If you don't like `jest`, try one of these instead:

-- [@handy-common-utils/dev-dependencies-common](../common) - Common dev dependencies without a testing framework.
+- [@handy-common-utils/dev-dependencies-common](../common) - Dev dependencies without a testing framework.
-- [@handy-common-utils/dev-dependencies-mocha](../mocha) - Common dev dependencies, including @handy-common-utils/dev-dependencies-common, `mocha`, `chai` and `nyc`, etc.
+- [@handy-common-utils/dev-dependencies-mocha](../mocha) - Dev dependencies with `Mocha`, `Chai`, and `Istanbul`/`nyc` as the testing framework.

-## How start a new project with `@handy-common-utils/dev-dependencies-jest`
+## Getting Started

-### 0. Initialise NPM
+### 0. Create the project

-This can be done through `npm init`.
+If not yet, you can start a new project using `npm init`.

 ### 1. Add as dependency